jezhumble/lapm/syllabus.md

 * _Badass: Making Users Awesome_ by Kathy Sierra
 * _Agile User Experience Design_ by Lindsay Ratcliffe and Marc McNeill

-## Week 4 - Introduction to Agile Software Development
+## Unit 4 - Introduction to Agile Software Development

 In this class we’ll present the concepts at the heart of the agile approach to software development, using Scrum and Kanban as our guides.
 We’ll learn about iterative and incremental development, the various activities that need to be performed in the iterative model, and the key roles found in agile teams.